Whitman Mission National Historic Site near Walla Walla, Washington preserves the history and hardships that occurred in the 1800s.

 Marcus Whitman was a doctor and was able to cure and heal the white travelers but the native people continued to die from these diseases.
 The native tribes started to believe that Marcus Whitman was a witch doctor or was trying to harm their tribes.

-The measles outbreak lead to half the local Cayuse tribe losing their lives.
+The measles outbreak led to half the local Cayuse tribe losing their lives.
 This outbreak led to an attack by the Cayuse on the Whitman Mission.
-On November 29, 1847 the Whitman's were killed along with 11 other people at the mission.
+On November 29, 1847, the Whitman's were killed along with 11 other people at the mission.
 60 people were taken captive and held for ransom for a month.

-Settlers from the Willamette River Valley in Oregon banded together to avenge the Whitman's deaths and on their way to the mission they burned Indian lodges.
+Settlers from the Willamette River Valley in Oregon banded together to avenge Whitman's deaths and on their way to the mission, they burned Indian lodges.
 The Cayuse retaliated by burning the mission buildings.

 In 1848 in response to the killings, Congress passed legislation making Oregon a United States territory.
 The hunt for the Cayuse attackers led to a series of Indian skirmishes in the region that ended with the surrender and trial of five Cayuse leaders who were hanged in 1850.